jesterlumos/CaptainLoop/README.md

 ```cs
 [Header("Respawning")]
 ```
-This attribute just addes the provided string as a header in the Inspector to keep long lists of Inspector properties organized, as seen below:
+This attribute just adds the provided string as a header in the Inspector to keep long lists of Inspector properties organized, as seen below:

 ![alt](HeaderAttributeScreenshot.png)